cylestio/cylestio-monitor/docs/index.md

 ## Getting Started

 Ready to start monitoring your AI agents?
 Check out the [Installation Guide](getting-started/installation.md) and [Quick Start Guide](getting-started/quick-start.md) to get up and running in minutes.

+For the official Cylestio Monitor documentation, visit [docs.cylestio.com](https://docs.cylestio.com/).